Amazing-Team-Name/.github/profile/README.md

 # Hi
-This is a team for the Trustworthy AI Lab x GES hackathon.
+This is a team for the Trustworthy AI Lab x GES hackathon (team name subject to change).